solid/process/repo-overview.md

 # Solid GitHub Repository Overview

-[Solid GitHub](https://github.com/solid/) contains several repositories.
+The [Solid GitHub organisation](https://github.com/solid/) contains several repositories.
 This document aims to provide an overview of the aim of each of the repositories and who is actively maintaining each repository.

 If you have more information [submit an issue](https://github.com/solid/process/issues) and a Solid Administrator will make a decision on how to incorporate the issue into this file.